The UCL Academy – What Makes us Different?

 They go on to think about injustice in the world today, considering the causes, the consequences, and what actions might bring them to an end.
 Academy students look at injustices created by globalisation and consider a geographical case study.
 Through philosophy they are then introduced to ethics.These ideas are then applied to understand historical, geographical and modern injustices.
 As a final step, students are asked to research a current injustice and produce a 3 minute ignition speech that inspires others to want to do something about it.

 Life at the Academy is busy, with all students enjoying a wide range of subjects and activities on a daily basis.
-That is why we have built in to the curriculum a weekly opportunity for all students to reflect quietly on what they have learnt and achieved – our period of Reflection and Connection.
-We see this as a fundamental aspect of the learning process, providing a means for every student, through reflection, engagement and deep self evaluation to practice and master a number of attributes associated with successful learning and academic and personal growth.
+That is why we have built into the curriculum a weekly opportunity for all students to reflect quietly on what they have learned and achieved – our period of Reflection and Connection.
+We see this as a fundamental aspect of the learning process, providing a means for every student, through reflection, engagement and deep self-evaluation to practice and master a number of attributes associated with successful learning and academic and personal growth.

 Our Assessment Policy has developed over the years in line with our approach to learning.
-It provides teachers, students and parents authentic records of student progress, that are not tied to generic database generated targets.
+It provides teachers, students and parents with authentic records of student progress, that are not tied to generic database-generated targets.
 Our assessment policy was highlighted as a strength by Ofsted two years ago and we are often approached by schools, locally, nationally and internationally, keen to learn from us.